isomerpages/moh-upec/_our-work/Policy & Professional Standard/National Prehospital Emergency Care Workshop.md

 by UPEC and ITE, aimed at enhancing the skills and competencies of private sector paramedics and EMTs.
-Conducted twice annually, this fully subsidized workshop provides EMS professionals with the knowledge, techniques, and practical skills essential for delivering high-quality pre-hospital care.
+Conducted twice annually, this fully subsidized workshop provides EMS professionals with the knowledge, techniques, and practical skills essential for delivering high-quality pre-hospital care.</p>
-By combining the expertise of UPEC and ITE, the course is designed to be comprehensive, practical, and aligned with the latest standards in emergency medical services.</p>
 <p>It addresses common challenges such as a perceived lack of sufficient
 clinical training and feeling out of practice in critical areas like ECG interpretation, emergency procedures, and advanced clinical techniques.</p>